-On January 31st, 1985, Kathryn Joy lost her mother to domestic violence.
-Exactly 35 years later, Kathryn shared her story during the Children as Victims of Crime Round Table in Melbourne:
+On January 31st, 1985, Kathryn Joy lost their mother to domestic violence.
+Exactly 35 years later, Kathryn shared their story during the Children as Victims of Crime Round Table in Melbourne:

 Click here for the transcript